WPAuditor/WPAuditor/README.md

 - Service: `https://api.wordpress.org/core/checksums/1.0/`
 - [WordPress.org privacy policy](https://wordpress.org/about/privacy/)

+The GitHub-distributed edition also requests the latest public release information from `https://api.github.com/repos/WPAuditor/WPAuditor/releases/latest` during WordPress update checks.
+When an update is installed, WordPress downloads the attached ZIP from GitHub.
+GitHub receives ordinary connection information such as the server IP address and HTTP headers.
+WPAuditor does not send event logs, scan findings, license keys, or account data with these requests.

-The free edition does not include analytics, telemetry, advertising, license callbacks, AI-provider connections, Cloudflare synchronization, or an external plugin updater.
+The free edition does not include analytics, telemetry, advertising, license callbacks, AI-provider connections, or Cloudflare synchronization.

 ## Responsible use